Patton Kizzire

-Amateur career
+Early life and amateur career

-Kizzire was born in Montgomery, Alabama, grew up in Tuscaloosa, and played his collegiate golf at Auburn University.
+Kizzire was born in Montgomery, Alabama.
+He grew up in Tuscaloosa and played his college golf at Auburn University.
 He earned all-Southeastern Conference first team honors in 2006–07.
 He won the 2007 SEC Championship.
 He graduated in 2008 with a Business degree.
 Kizzire placed third at the 2003 U.S. Junior Open.

 Professional career

 In December 2014, Kizzire tied for 21st place at the Web.com Tour Qualifying School final stage.

 In his 2015 season on the Web.com Tour, he had a breakout season and was the Tour's money list leader for most of the season.
 He had two runner-up finishes at the El Bosque Mexico Championship and the Rex Hospital Open, before recording his first victory at the Utah Championship.
 With this victory, he secured his PGA Tour card for the 2015–16 season.
 He was one of the most consistent players on the Web.com Tour.
 He only missed two cuts in his first 15 events played on the tour.
 He had 10 finishes within the top-25 and had 9 top-10s.
 He also made an appearance on the PGA Tour at the Barbasol Championship, where he missed the cut.
 Kizzire was voted the Web.com Tour Player of the Year.

 In his rookie season on the PGA Tour, Kizzire recorded five top-10 finishes and made 20 out of 27 cuts.
 His season best finish being a runner-up placing at the Shriners Hospitals for Children Open.
 He ended the year at number 82 in the FedEx Cup standings.

 On October 16, 2016, Kizzire finished runner-up to Brendan Steele in the PGA Tour season-opening Safeway Open.
 Kizzire had entered the final round with his first PGA Tour 54-hole lead, by one stroke.
 He finished with a two-under par round to miss out by a single stroke.
 Kizzire finished the year placed 99th on the FedEx Cup standings.

 On November 12, 2017, he won his first PGA Tour title at the OHL Classic at Mayakoba.
 Due to inclement weather, the players had to play 36 holes on Sunday, but Kizzire held off the challenge of Rickie Fowler to claim a one stroke victory.

 On January 14, 2018, Kizzire won his second title of the 2018 PGA Tour season at the Sony Open in Hawaii played at Waialae Country Club.
 He prevailed in a sudden-death playoff, defeating James Hahn with a birdie on the sixth extra hole to become the first multiple winner in the 2018 season.
 This moved Kizzire to the top of the early FedEx Cup standings.

+On September 15, 2024, Kizzire broke a six year winless drought en route to his third victory on the PGA Tour at the Procore Championship played at Silverado in Napa Valley, California.
+Kizzire led the final three days and was victorious by five shots over David Lipsky.